Last Updated on March 27, 2021 by Shaun Snapp

 Up to this point, the most advanced in this regard that I had seen were the consensus based vendors Inkling Markets and Consensus Point.

 The sales pipeline is the primary sales forecast.
 The sales pipeline is not set by the salesperson but by sales management, and when compared to other types of forecasting, this is incredibly strange.

 The reason it is so weird is that the sales pipeline (or the “initial forecast”) is a goal and part of the objectives that the company would like to meet.
-The sales pipeline is a forecast that the sales management does not need to match, it is the sales pipeline that someone else needs to meet.
-Of course, sales management must attain some combined sales pipeline for its sale people.
+The sales pipeline is a forecast that the sales manager does not need to match, and it is the sales pipeline that someone else needs to meet.
+Of course, sales management must attain some combined sales pipeline for its salespeople.
 This won’t typically be achieved because only a little over half of the salespeople meet their sales pipeline.
 So some of the salespeople will not meet their sales pipeline without necessarily affecting sales management.

 Let consider a VP of sales that works with the CEO to set sales pipelines for the year.
 Both the CEO and VP of sales want the sales pipelines to set high.
 And because they don’t have to meet the quotas, there is little to moderate them from fixing the quota at a high level.
 The salespeople have to meet the quota, as they keep their job if they meet the quota.
 Therefore, there is an apparent conflict between sales management and salespeople regarding the quota.
 A forecast should not be a goal.
-For instance, if someone is asked how much money they would like to make in a year, you will get one number, which is different than the number of what they think they will make in a year.
+For instance, if someone is asked how much money they would like to make in a year, you will get one number, which is different from what they think they will make in a year.

 The Effect of the Sales Pipeline on Forecast Accuracy

 Sales quotas are typically set too high, which is demonstrated both by the percentage of salespeople that meet quotas combined with an analysis as to how sales quotas are set.